sanjaybharkatiya/financial-detective/README.md

 3. **No Incremental Updates** — Each run extracts a fresh graph; no merge with previous extractions.

-4. **No Entity Resolution** — "Acme Corp" and "Acme Corporation" may be treated as separate entities.
+4. **No Entity Resolution** — Similar entity names with slight variations may be treated as separate entities.

 5. **Cost** — Cloud providers (OpenAI, Gemini) incur API costs proportional to document length.
 Ollama runs locally without API cost.